DynamicalSystemsGroup/bdp-lib/docs/Functions & Validation Rules/Processor Functions.md

 - A function which returns the block that a processor is meant to be implementing

 ### Python Implementation

-- The following is implemented on the python client's Processor class:

 ```python
 class Processor: